Chinese Chicken Salad

 - 1 1/2 lb lb. boneless chicken breasts

 - 4 pkg ramen noodles – don’t use the seasoning packet

 - 1 can sliced water chestnuts, chopped

 - Sugar Snap Peas

-- 1 teaspoon sesame oil (any oil is fine)
+- 1 tsp sesame oil (any oil is fine)

-- Place all marinatde ingredients into a baking dish or ziplock bag, and add chicken.
+- Place all marinade ingredients into a baking dish or ziplock bag, and add chicken.

 - Marinate the chicken for at least 2 hours, but it’s better overnight.
 Discard marinade.

 - Grill or broil chicken until well done; cool.
 Slice thinly.